 In 1927, the US Congress established a national herd at the Wichita Mountains Wildlife Refuge in Cache, OK.
 These Longhorns and their descendants at the Fort Robinson State Park in Crawford, NE exist today as pure, unmixed stock.
 In addition,as a reaction to the perilous situation facing the traditional breed, a few breeders organized the Cattlemen’s Texas Longhorn Registry and began a quest for the old, traditional, pure Texas Longhorn cattle.

-The traditional purely Iberian (Spanish) Texas Longhorn shares traits and appearances with many Criollo breeds from throughout the Americas that descend from the same roots.
-The cattle are rangey, and cows and steers have long, twisty horns.
+The traditional, purely-Iberian (Spanish) Texas Longhorn shares traits and appearances with many Criollo breeds from throughout the Americas that descend from the same roots.
+The cattle are rangy, and cows and steers have long, twisting, spreading (sometimes lyre-shaped) horns.
 They are valued for their reproductive ability (cows routinely calve at 11-month intervals if given the chance) and longevity (cows in their late teens are not unusual).

 Learn more about the Cattlemen’s Texas Longhorn Registry (article courtesy of Debbie Adams).

 Did you know:

 The Conservation Priority List is organized historically.
 Breeds originating in North America are listed first, followed by those imported before 1900 and those that came